 Five Elite Nights Towards Status Annually

-This will be useful if you’re hoping to earn Hyatt’s Explorist or Globalist status.
-Ordinarily, Explorist requires 30 elite nights and Globalist requires 60 elite nights, so that would lower the number of nights you actually need to stay at 25 or 55, respectively.
+This will be useful if you’re hoping to earn Hyatt’s Explorist status, Globalist status, and/or Milestone Rewards.
+Ordinarily, Explorist requires 30 elite nights and Globalist requires 60 elite nights, so that would lower the number of nights you actually need to stay at 25 or 55 (or 20 and 50 during the current promotion), respectively.

 A Second Free Night When You Spend $15,000

-While the card offers a Category 1-4 free night certificate annually just for having the card, you can earn a second one if you spend $15,000 on the card during your cardmember anniversary year.
+While you receive a Category 1-4 free night certificate annually just for having the card, you can earn a second one if you spend $15,000 on the card in a year.

 The Park Hyatt Siem Reap is a Category 3 hotel